 Dental Implants Treatment Options

-If you’re missing one or more teeth, dental implants can restore the natural beauty to your smile by providing support for one or more natural-looking permanent replacement teeth.
+If you’re missing one or more teeth, dental implants are the standard of care and can restore the natural beauty to your smile by providing support for one or more natural-looking permanent replacement teeth.
 The implant treatment options we offer at our Sherman, TX practice include:

 Single Tooth Replacement